esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 - What are the basic steps involved in preparing images for machine learning?
 - How can data be augmented?
-- How to handle data from different sources or acquired under different conditions?
+- How should you handle data from different sources or acquired under different conditions?
-- How to create features for machine learning through radiomics or volumetrics?
+- How can we create features for machine learning through radiomics or volumetrics?

 ::::::::::::::::::::::::::::::::::::::::::::::::